 The minor asterisk sign associated with terms and conditions can be a major hurdle when it comes to claim settlement.
 Thus, one must make an informed policy purchase decision.
 The points mentioned above make it important for you to read and understand various terms and conditions of the policy before purchasing it.

-Usually, all information about medical insurance plans in conveyed in a transparent manner on an insurance company’s website.
+Usually, all information about medical insurance plans in conveyed transparently on an insurance company’s website.
 But if you find it difficult to understand some points, you can get in touch with the insurance company’s support team and get your doubts cleared.

 Compare and buy medical insurance plans